Black Genocide and the Black Leaders Who Support It

 This is why abortion activist groups and politicians have been desperately trying to cast abortion as a civil and human right.
 Planned Parenthood perverts the rich civil rights legacy of elevating human dignity by exploiting Martin Luther King Jr’s regrettable and uninformed support of the organization.
 Planned Parenthood awarded Dr. King the Margaret Sanger Award (which annually commemorates their racist and elitist founder) in 1966, years before abortion was legalized…years before Planned Parenthood became the nation’s leading abortion business.
 Planned Parenthood’s president, Cecile Richards, often tweets famous quotes about justice from Martin Luther King.
 All I need to say is…stop killing the dream.

-Last year’s Congressional Black Caucus Chair, Congressman Emanuel Cleaver, was awarded by Planned Parenthood at the CBC’s Annual Legislative Conference, for what the organization called his “tireless work on behalf of millions of women…who faced the most aggressive attacks on women’s health and rights in a generation.”
+A former Congressional Black Caucus Chair, Congressman Emanuel Cleaver, was awarded by Planned Parenthood at the CBC’s Annual Legislative Conference, for what the organization called his “tireless work on behalf of millions of women…who faced the most aggressive attacks on women’s health and rights in a generation.”
 What does it feel like to be honored by an organization that has killed over 12 million human beings?
 What goes through the mind of an individual who’s shiny, yet blood-streaked, trophy celebrates the mutilation of another person?
 Does one say: “Planned Parenthood only killed 327,166 this year, but I hope we can top that next year?”

 Cleaver used to be outspoken about protecting women and children from Planned Parenthood.
 There was a time, before the character-morphing act of running for national political office, that he was passionately pro-life.
 The CBC actions, under the former leadership of Cleaver and current leadership of Planned Parenthood endorsed Representative Marcia Fudge, have helped to bring more death in urban areas by partnering with its number one killer, Planned Parenthood.
 The federal welfare giant (which received $540.6 million in taxpayer funds last year) is the cancer that continues to destroy the black community by promoting abortion as “healthcare”, condoning sexual irresponsibility, fostering fatherlessness and harming women’s emotional, spiritual and physical health.